30x/permissions/README.md

 * is the specified user allowed to perform the specified action on the specified resource?

+This question is asked on every HTTP request received by every application that uses the permissions service for access control. the permissions-maintenance and teams applications themselves use this.

 The permissions microservice is designed to work primarily from in-memory data.
 It will access [the database of] the permissons-maintenance microservice to fetch data when it has a cache miss.
 It also accesses the teams service to get the list of teams for a given user when there is a cache miss.
+Currently, information only drops out the cache as a result of invalidation events, although we may implement a TTL in the future.

 ### Cache invalidation